Antibiotics for Strep Throat (Streptococcal Pharyngitis)

 Because many of the signs and symptoms of streptococcal pharyngitis are non-specific it is recommended that the clinical diagnosis is confirmed with laboratory tests.
 Throat cultures are the conventional gold standard method for confirming the diagnosis.

 New IDSA guidelines recommend confirmatory throat culture before prescribing an antibiotic4.
-Antibiotic treatment can be started immediately when:
+Antibiotic therapy can be started immediately when:

 Antibiotics are commonly used to treat strep throat because they: